cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

    ```sh
    dotnet run
    ```
-1. You should see the following  output in the Console, indicating that `ReadItem` completed successfully:
+1. You should see the following  output in the Console, indicating that `ReadItems` completed successfully:

    ```sh
    Read PACE, Tequila Lime Salsa by Campbell Soup Co.